 Now 100 years later, the International Grenfell Association continues to promote the initiatives surrounding community economic development, health and education started by Grenfell and his believers that the people of the North should have access to these vital services and be masters of their own destiny.
 Many of the projects started are still in existence a century later, and others could stimulate new ideas and be re-visited to pursue economic opportunities for the people of the North.

-The Grenfell Historical Society and Grenfell Handicrafts should be proud of their achievements.
+Grenfell Handicrafts should be proud of their achievements.
 Let’s keep building for the next century!

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North @MitchelmoreMHA